ZackMason/Zaml/README.md

 ---

-A simple Zaml config file looks something like this
+A basic Zaml config file looks something like this

 ```
 ---